 Of all the ways God amazes us, one of the most humbling is that he uses us to infuse his love into the world.
 We are flawed and limited, but we don’t have to wait around helplessly for the world to change.
 In fact, God says that we are the ones who are supposed to speak up to protect the rights of the hurting, the sick, and the hungry.

 We thank God for the World Vision advocates who speak out every day, contributing to (among many other things):

 - $1 billion in foreign assistance funding being dedicated to people impacted by famine or disaster.
-(Learn more about how U.S. foreign assistance.)
+(Learn more about U.S. foreign assistance.)

 - The Water for the World Act getting passed in 2014 after almost 18 months of advocacy.

-- The protection of up to $4 billion of foreign aids funds that were threatened by a last-minute budget rescission package.
+- The protection of up to $4 billion of foreign aid funds that were threatened by a last-minute budget rescission package.
 Those funds will now continue to make life-changing programs possible around the world!

 God calls us to do awesome things — and then helps us to do them!
 How amazing that we get to join with other Christians and speak out together with vulnerable kids and families all over the world.

 Speak up and judge fairly; defend the rights of the poor and needy.— Proverbs 31:9

 10. God’s love is being proclaimed throughout the world!

 Clean water, nutritious food, education … all these things contribute to the most important work of all: bearing witness to Jesus Christ.